 Do not apply within 21 days of harvest.
-Do not apply more than 18 oz of product/A per season.
-Do not apply more than two applications per season.
+Do not apply more than 18 oz of product/A per year.
+Do not apply more than two applications per year.
 No restrictions on livestock grazing or feeding.

-HEADLINE, HEADLINE SC (pyraclostrobin) Mode of Action: 11 (QoI)
+HEADLINE, HEADLINE SC (pyraclostrobin) Mode of Action: 11 (Qol)